adobe/butler/contrib/README.md

 The `enable-cache` configuration option either enables or disables butler from caching the currently known good configuration files.
 This is helpful in the event that a bad configuration file gets downloaded, then butler can put the last known good configuration back into place.

 #### Default Value
-false
+"false"

 #### Example
-`enable-cache = true`
+`enable-cache = "true"`

 ### cache-path
 The `cache-path` configuration option tells butler where to store the cached configuration files to.
+If enable-cache is set to "true", then cache-path must exist.

 ##### Default Value
 Empty String